LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 - inform screen readers whether the [details](https://design-system.hackney.gov.uk/components/details) component is expanded or collapsed

 :::note
 Our JavaScript includes polyfills that stabilise how components behave with assistive technology and older browsers.
-You should always import and init a component's JavaScript, even if you're not sure what it's doing.
+You should always import and init a component's JavaScript, even if you're not sure how it's helping.
 :::

 ### Import JavaScript